x213212/RubikCuber/README.md

 };
 ```

-# How to use Call method like Ninja?
+# How to Call method like Ninja?

 ![](https://i.imgur.com/lYRJPHS.png)